AnderEnder/assert-str/README.md

 [![codecov](https://codecov.io/gh/AnderEnder/assert-str/branch/master/graph/badge.svg)](https://codecov.io/gh/AnderEnder/assert-str)
 [![crates.io](https://img.shields.io/crates/v/assert-str.svg)](https://crates.io/crates/assert-str)

-Macros for asserting multiline strings
+Macros for Asserting Multiline Strings

-This is a set of macros to assert strings which could be generated on different operation systems, containing different new line character, or could contain different identation level.
-Such macros allows to compare prettified json or xml with compressed version.
+This is a set of macros designed to assert strings that may be generated on different operating systems, potentially containing different newline characters or varying levels of indentation.
+These macros allow you to compare prettified JSON or XML with their compressed versions.

 ## Usage